Azure/ResourceModules/modules/network/dns-forwarding-ruleset/forwarding-rule/README.md

 ### Parameter: `metadata`

 Metadata attached to the forwarding rule.

 - Required: No
 - Type: object
 - Default: `{}`

-### Parameter: `name`

-Name of the Forwarding Rule.
-- Required: Yes
-- Type: string

-### Parameter: `targetDnsServers`

-DNS servers to forward the DNS query to.
-- Required: Yes
-- Type: array

 ## Outputs